 - Provide copies of all academic records including statement by school official regarding U.S. equivalent of highest level of academic achievement (e.g., Bachelor of Arts, three years of college, one year of graduate study, etc.)

-- Supply copy of test score for TOEFL (Test Of English as a Foreign Language), if non-native speaker of English
+- If non-native speaker of English, supply copy of test score for TOEFL (Test Of English as a Foreign Language)

 - Provide report of recent medical examination by physician approved by sponsoring church official